-Scholastic Preparation and Admission Process\
+Scholastic Preparation and Admission Process

 Students seeking admission to the Respiratory Care Program should have completed one course each in biology and chemistry, either in high school or at the college level.
 A tour of one of the hospital affiliates is strongly recommended.
 Students will need to demonstrate the skills necessary to become a respiratory care practitioner.
 Admission to the Respiratory Care Program requires a separate application.
 Applications must be filed between Oct.
 1 and Jan.
 15 of the year prior to the September of the year in which you hope to be accepted.
 However, applications will be accepted after Jan.
 15 provided openings are available.
-Complete information on specific criteria for acceptance and the admission process is available from the Admissions Office or by calling 647-6140.
+Complete information on specific criteria for acceptance and the admission process is available from the Admissions Office or by calling 647-6140 or the program coordinator at 647-6193.